EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 {
    "format": "vc+sd-jwt",
-   "credential_definition": {
-      "type": "VerifiablePortableDocumentA1"
-   },
+   "vct": "SD_JWT_VC_example_in_OpenID4VCI",
    "proof": {
       "proof_type": "jwt",
-      "jwt":"eyJraW...KWjceMcr"
+      "jwt":"eyJ0eXAiOiJvc..1WlA"
    }
 }
 ```

 If specified, you can request specific fields to be included in the issued credential.
 If its not specified, all fields in the credential is included.

 > [!NOTE]
 > In order to support all EBSI conformant wallets, the following format for the request is also valid, but not **mandatory** to be supported: